waterhackweek/preliminary/_episodes/00-waterhack-intro.md

 - "What version of Python should I install?"
 - "What tools do I need to participate?"
 objectives:
-- Getting patricipants ready for running code in the cloud and on their local machines during the geohackweek
+- Getting patricipants ready for running code in the cloud and on their local machines during the Waterhackweek
 keypoints:
 - participants will conduct tutorial exercises in a cloud environment
 - everyone is encouraged to arrive with Python installed on their laptop for the project work